James Levy

 Earlier in his career, Levy was the lead singer of the band LEVY, which released two albums on UK independent label One Little Indian.
 The band's debut album, Rotten Love, was included in a list by NME of "The 100 Greatest Albums You've Never Heard."
 A video for the song "Rotten Love" was featured on NME.com.

 The title track of LEVY's second record, Glorious, was covered by The Pierces and released as a single on their 2011 Polydor UK gold-certified album You & I. It received top ten airplay in the UK and was A-listed on BBC National Radio.
 The single peaked at No. 176 on the UK Singles Charts.

 Levy has also released solo material under the names Promising Young Talent and YVEL; additionally, he released the album Blood Red Rose in 2008.

-Levi is an outspoken supporter of far-right politics and has used social media to spread conspiracy theories about the Covid-19 vaccines and elections.